-28 As is stated in the Decision No. 1 of the ACP-EC Council of Ministers of 25 May 2007, these additional funds are for "ensuring minimal support to those countries subject to the adverse effects of instability in export earnings regardless of the level of the uncommitted balances under their national B-envelopes before the end-of-term review reallocation decision entered into force".
+29 As is stated in the Decision N°1 of the ACP-EC Council of Ministers of 25 May 2007, these additional funds are for "ensuring minimal support to those countries subject to the adverse effects of instability in export earnings regardless of the level of the uncommitted balances under their national B-envelopes before the end-of-term review reallocation decision entered into force".

-29 Antigua and Barbuda, Belize, Benin, Botswana, Burkina Faso, Burundi, Central African Republic, Chad, Comoros, Cook Islands, Ivory Coast, Dom.
+30 Antigua and Barbuda, Belize, Benin, Botswana, Burkina Faso, Burundi, Central African Republic, Chad, Comoros, Cook Islands, Ivory Coast, Dom.
 Republic, Dominica, Eritrea, Ethiopia, Fiji, Gambia, Grenada, Ghana, Guinea-Bissau, Guyana, Jamaica, Madagascar, Malawi, Mali, Mauritania, Mauritius, Mozambique, Niger, Papua New Guinea, Rwanda, Sao Tome and Prince, Samoa, Senegal, Solomon Islands, St. Lucia, St. Kitts and Nevis, St. Vincent/ Grenadines, Sudan, Suriname, Swaziland, Tanzania, Tonga, Uganda, Vanuatu, Zambia, Zimbabwe.

-30 This result has been interpreted cautiously because our data refer only to countries which present statistics in order to apply for FLEX support.
-However, if on one hand it is not possible to know from this dataset whether there are other ACPs suffering from drops in export earnings, on the other hand, it is reasonable to argue that the group not claiming FLEX support includes countries which might have experienced just a small shortfall in
+31 This result has been interpreted cautiously because our data refer only to countries which present statistics in order to apply for FLEX support.
+However, if on one hand it is not possible to know from this dataset whether there are other ACPs suffering from drops in export earnings, on the other hand, it is reasonable to argue that the group not claiming FLEX support includes countries which might have experienced just a small shortfall in export earnings.
+Indeed, had the shock been large in magnitude (i.e., the exports showed a significant negative deviation from the reference value), the ACP would have an incentive to report the exports statistics and, therefore, apply for additional FLEX support.

-Some other insights may be obtained by looking at the distribution of shocks across countries and years.
-Within the group of countries reporting at least one shortfall in exports, there are 12 economies whose exports show a negative deviation from the trend for just one year31.
-5 ACPs suffered a shock in export earnings for two different years, whereas the number of ACPs affected by export shocks for three years is 932.
-Only 11 out of the 47 shock-suffering ACPs register a drop in exports for more than four years.
+shortfall in exports, there are 12 economies whose exports show a negative deviation from the trend for just one year.32 5 ACPs suffered a shock in export earnings for two different years, whereas the number of ACPs affected by export shocks for three years is 9.33 Only 11 out of the 47 shock-suffering ACPs register a drop in exports for more than four years.
 To be more precise, Dominica and Malawi suffered from export shocks in 7 years over the period 2000-2007, Guyana, Ivory Coast and St. Lucia in 6 out 8 years and 6 economies (Burundi, Central Africa Republic, Ethiopia, Madagascar, Mali and Zimbabwe) recorded a shock in 5 out of 8 years (Table 1).